 A board of seven Commissioners oversees the strategy of the Port and it’s subsidiaries meeting with the executive management on at least a bi-monthly basis.
 Other regular meetings are held with stakeholder groups including port users and the wider community.

-He currently is working as an investor, advisor and mentor with a variety of local companies and has held a number of non-executive Board positions including One North East, 2012 Olympic Nations and Regions, North East Tourism, Universal and Newcastle Building Societies and BENE.
+He is currently working as an investor, advisor and mentor with a variety of local companies and has held a number of non-executive Board positions including One North East, 2012 Olympic Nations and Regions, North East Tourism, Universal and Newcastle Building Societies and BENE.
 Geoff is currently involved with NEA2F, The Inn Collection Group and BEG, amongst other interests.

-Stephen Mills has been a shipping lawyer for 32 years, and until recently was part of the Senior Management Team of North of England P&I Association with offices in Newcastle, Athens, Hong Kong, Shanghai, Tokyo and Singapore.
+Stephen Mills has been a shipping lawyer for 36 years, and until recently was part of the Senior Management Team of North of England P&I Association with offices in Newcastle, Athens, Hong Kong, Shanghai, Tokyo and Singapore.
 He is now acts as a Consultant for the company.

-Prior to joining the Commission in 1994, he held various commercial management roles at the ports of Tees & Hartlepool (now PD Teesport).
-Martin is a Council Member of the British Ports Association, former Deputy Chairman of the North East Chamber of Commerce (Northumberland Committee) and a former Board Member of Northumberland Strategic Partnership.
+Prior to joining the Commission in 1994, he held various commercial management roles at the ports of Tees & Hartlepool (now PD Ports).

-Andrew trained as a chartered accountant in London and then worked in Nairobi and Bristol before being made a corporate finance / audit partner in the Newcastle office of a predecessor firm of PricewaterhouseCoopers.
-In 1996 he was made finance director of Grainger plc, the UK’s largest listed residential investor, and then CEO in 2009.
-He retired from Grainger at the end of 2015.
-Andrew has served on the advisory boards of Durham University Business School and Cambridge University Land Economy Department and was a member of the policy committee of the British Property Federation,
+Andrew Cunningham trained as a chartered accountant in London and then worked in Nairobi and Bristol before being made a partner in the Newcastle office of a predecessor firm of PricewaterhouseCoopers.
+In 1996 he was made finance director of Grainger PLC which became the UK’s largest listed residential investor, and then CEO in 2009 before retiring in 2015.
+Andrew now acts as non-executive director or adviser to a number of North East businesses.

 Andrew is a Fellow of the Institute of Chartered Accountants and of the Royal Institution of Chartered Surveyors.